Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/53_c2_pid_app01_sha1.jpg)

-Furthermore, there's also evidence of that executable running in tmp/lock ~ a temp folder with a process running in it.
+Furthermore, there's also evidence that executable running in tmp/lock ~ a temp folder with a process running in it.
 The owner of the process is a good field to investigate because it might have been one with a lot of permissions.

 ![image](lab_qns_images/54_owner_of_process.jpg)